 I have already whined about staying hydrated.
-This is especially important while exerting yourself at altitude (e.g. hiking), and all the more so in a reasonably dry climate, which you likely will experience during this hike.
-You will need to provide your own drinking water BEFORE ARRIVING AT THE TRAILHEAD.
-I will be carrying at least 1 gallon [4 liters], and you will need something in which to carry your potable water.
+This is especially important while exerting yourself at altitude (e.g. hiking), and all the more so in a reasonably dry climate, which you likely will experience before and during this hike.
+You will need to provide your own drinking water, and BEFORE ARRIVING AT THE TRAILHEAD.
+You will need about 1 liter / ~1 quart per two hours of hiking so, in total about 1.25-1.75 gallons (5-7 liters), and you will need something in which to carry your potable water.
 I again recommend a water bladder that fits into your daypack.
-The tubing attached to mine has a valve to turn the water on and off, as well as something you compress / bite lightly to allow the water to flow into your mouth.
-The valve is a must, but for convenience I like having both attachments.
+The tubing attached to mine has a valve to turn the water on and off, as well as something you compress / bite lightly (a 'bite valve') to allow the water to flow into your mouth.
+The on / off valve is a must, but for convenience I like having both attachments.

 In addition to (or instead of) a water bladder, you may also want to carry one or more heavy-duty, 1-liter water bottles.
-I prefer Nalgene[®] bottles to metal: they don't dent, I've never had one crack (even when dropped great heights while full), and they don't absorb or lose heat anywhere nearly as quickly as metal ones.
-I DON'T recommend the cheapy, thin-walled plastic bottles (usually polyethylene terephthalate: PET) in which water is usually sold: they won't survive well on the trail (they puncture easily).
+I prefer Nalgene® bottles to metal: they don't dent, I've never had one crack (even when dropped great heights while full), and they don't absorb or lose heat anywhere nearly as quickly as metal ones.
+I DON'T recommend the cheapy, thin-walled plastic bottles (usually polyethylene terephthalate: PET) in which water is usually sold: they won't survive well on the trail (they puncture easily and quickly become refuse / litter).
 I also will carry my water-filtration kit (one with a very fine ceramic filter), which I will only use if running unexpectedly low on water and I need to refill at a stream.
 (I don't want to risk water-borne health problems - notably Giardiatis - hence the filter.)
 And I'm not a fan of water purification tablets: water so treated is usually safe to drink, but it tastes terrible.
 You want no disincentives to hydrating.